ruimaranhao/MLND/smartcab/README.md

 ![boxplot](performance_0.5.png "boxplot")

+The plot above reports the budget (i.e., the time) spent to reach the final destination for the successful trials only.

 Hence, reducing the learning rate means that there is a slight decrease in the number of trials that reach the final destination.